jwjbadger/pathfinding-visualizer/README.md

 This project was created following the rough instructions given by [Clément Mihailescu](https://www.youtube.com/watch?v=msttfIHHkak).
 This project will hopefully be used to learn about React and path-finding algorithms.
 Hopefully this project will also give an insight into creating projects and how to go about working on them.

+## What Am I Looking At?

+You are watching what a pathfinding algorithm is 'looking' at when it decides to go somewhere.
+Any of the blue nodes are areas that the algorithm is currently 'exploring'.
+The yellow nodes represent the path from the start to end node.
+The weights (accessed through creation selector) represent a node that is tough to get to.
+In real life this might represent a road that is wet, snowy, or somewhere else that is hard to get to.
+The '>' symbol represents the start and the flag represents the finish.
+The walls represent an area that can't be moved through (like a blocked off road).

+## What I Learned

+With this project, I learned a bit about how to use git, Github, and manage projects.
+This project taught me about web frameworks, specifically React.
+I also learned a bit about Electron and using Node.js in order to create the project and the Electron app.
+I feel as though I learned a lot with this project about frontend development in general, including: working with frameworks, state, laying out pages, and css.

 ## Viewing

 You can view this project through github pages [here](https://jwjbadger.github.io/pathfinding-visualizer/index.html).